-A few days later, [Wuff] pointed me to a cheap VirtualBoy set on eBay from Japan, bought it, and received it almost after a month along with two games.
+A few days later, [Wuff] pointed me to a cheap VirtualBoy set on eBay from Japan.
+I bought it along with two games, and received it a month after.

-While waiting to receive the package, I did a bit of research with what I could get my paws on.
-First of all, I had to learn how to generate VGA signals with the only FPGA dev board I had, the Altera DE-1.
+While waiting to receive the package, I did some research with what I could get my paws on.
+First of all, I had to learn how to generate VGA signals with the only FPGA dev board I had, an Altera DE-1.
 Thanks to these pages, it just took me half a night.
-First of all, I needed to find the best standard to stick to.
+I also needed to find the best standard to stick to.

-The VB's resolution is 384*224.
-I also knew that I'll have to find a small FPGA board to fit inside the VB's casing, and that the clock options will probably be more restrictive than on the DE-1.
+The VB's resolution is 384x224.
+I also needed a FPGA board small enough to fit inside the VB's casing.
 The decision was easy:

-First step: Make the screen sync to the signal (wake up, black screen), and make it display the appropriate mode: 640x480@60Hz.
-Problems encountered: none, except lots of couting and timing checks on the scope.
+First step: Make the screen sync to the signal (wake up, black screen), and make it detect the mode: 640x480@60Hz.
+Problems encountered: none, except lots of counting and timing checks on the scope.

-Second step: Center the 768x448 doubled up VB frame in the VGA frame using counters and comparisions, output a 0.7V signal on the red line when the frame is drawn.
-An internal "flag" signal is used to gate the video output to draw the black borders.
+Second step: Center the 768x448 doubled up VB frame in the VGA frame using counters and comparisons, output a 0.7V signal on the red line when the frame is drawn.
+An internal flag signal is used to gate the video output to draw the black borders.